 Bring one or rent one?
 Big one or umbrella?
 We brought the Bob Revolution because he was used to it and I just love it.
 Based on research, and his weight class, the umbrella stroller looked a little too tight in the shoulders and I wanted him to be comfortable.

 Each attraction has a stroller parking lot.
 I left the diaper bag in the bottom of the stroller but didn’t leave anything valuable in that bag; change of clothes and diaper accessories.
 Some people will say to use a bike lock so no one can steal the stroller; this is not advised.

 A good stroller is also a great way to keep the kids immobile when the crowds get thick, during meals (when highchairs are limited) or to encourage nap/quiet time.
 Check out more reasons why we suggest bringing a stroller for little ones.

 Driving to Walt Disney World from Toronto taught us a few things about driving too expensive resorts.
 Water and snacks to last not only the drive but throughout the park stay are crucial to cutting costs.

 We bought 3 packs of 6 large water bottles and froze them.
 This also acted as cooling packs when putting other items in the cooler.
-Some homemade snacks, goldfish, crackers, sandwich accessories for lunch, and plenty of juice packs.
-He had milk with his breakfast and dinner, so we let him have juice and water throughout the day.
+Some homemade snacks of, crackers, or sandwiches for lunch, and plenty of juice packs.
+The kids had milk with breakfast and dinner, this way all they need is juice and water throughout the day.

 Instead of carrying around a ton of juice boxes or single-use Capri-sun, get yourself a great water bottle for each member of the family and pack a single 2L bottle of water and/or juice in the stroller.
 Refill your bottle as often as desired and request more during meals.
 I did hang on to the store-bought water bottles though – deposits aren’t going to cash themselves out.